-Up early for the 5.15am one-hour flight from the world’s least-visited country to the third-least-visited – Kiribati, arriving at 6.30am.
-Kiribati was formerly the Gilbert and Elise Islands before it gained independence, with Tarawa the capital island chain/city.
+Up early for a flight to the third-least-visited – Kiribati.
+Kiribati was formerly the Gilbert and Ellice Islands before it gained independence, with Tarawa the capital island chain/city.

 Get picked up at the airport and transfer directly to Mary’s Motel to freshen up (as well as get some internet).

 Lunch and check in at George Hotel.